Zacchaeus00/MCTS/README.md

 ## How to Use

+1. Provide a custom environment

 Implement all methods of the `State` interface.
-Specifically,
+Specifically:

 ```go
 type State interface {